Advanced-Programming-1402/First-Assignment-Warm-Up/README.md

    git push origin main
    ```

-6. If you encounter any issues or have questions, feel free to create an issue in the repository or reach out to your mentor. 🤝
+6. Ensure to add your mentor to your fork of the repository before the project deadline.
+If you encounter any issues or have questions, feel free to create an issue in the repository or reach out to your mentor. 🤝

 ## Prerequisites ✅